 And the Red Markers did not lack for pride.

 The pilot who returned to U.S. soil on July 4, 1970 wrote a book about the Red Markers.
 His radio call sign was “Red Marker 18.”
-He only included a couple of his own stories in the book, because he didn’t want the book to be “a personal memoir.”
+He only included a couple of his own stories in the book, because he didn’t want it to be “a personal memoir.”
 The following is a small supplement.

 The propeller story